 M.F.A.
 (University of Pittsburgh)

-Up in Arms: How the Bundy Family Hijacked Public Lands, Outfoxed the Federal Government, and Ignited America’s Patriot Movement," chronicles Cliven and Ammon Bundy’s standoffs with the federal government.
+Up in Arms: How the Bundy Family Hijacked Public Lands, Outfoxed the Federal Government, and Ignited America’s Patriot Movement, 2019, chronicled Cliven and Ammon Bundy’s notorious armed standoffs with the federal government.

-Temple also wrote "The Last Lawyer: The Fight to Save Death Row Inmates" (2009) and "Deadhouse: Life in a Coroner’s Office" (2005).
-"The Last Lawyer" won the Scribes Book Award from the American Society of Legal Writers.
+Temple also wrote The Last Lawyer: The Fight to Save Death Row Inmates (2009) and Deadhouse: Life in a Coroner’s Office (2005).
+The Last Lawyer won the Scribes Book Award from the American Society of Legal Writers.
 More information about Temple’s books can be found at www.johntemplebooks.com.

-In Fall 2008, Temple founded the “West Virginia Uncovered” project, in which students and faculty provided multimedia training and content for small rural newspapers around the state.
+In Fall 2008, Temple founded the West Virginia Uncovered project, in which students and faculty provided multimedia training and content for small rural newspapers around the state.
 The McCormick Foundation, the Claude Worthington Benedum Foundation and the Ford Foundation provided support for the project.